BenSernau/Metroidvania-Pathfinder/README.md

 defineRouteDFS() outlines the DFS path in the terminal for the user, calculating the number of iterations before the search concludes.
 Note that the number of iterations reflects the iterations of the implementation rather than the algorithm.

-First, this method declares four variables:
+First, this method declares 4 variables:

 - **pathStack** stores all nodes leading to further adjacent nodes.
 - **currNode** notes the current node from which to search.